-Principal Considerations in Determining Sanctions Monetary Sanction 1 Suspension, Bar or Other Sanctions See Principal Considerations in Introductory Section Whether the priced order was a customer order, rather than an order entered for the account of the market maker.
-Whether the priced customer order was executed during the period of non-compliance, while other transactions were executed in the marketplace at prices equal to or better than that priced order.
-First Action 2 Fine of \$5,000 to \$15,000.
-Second Action Fine of \$10,000 to \$73,000.
-Subsequent Actions Fine of \$10,000 to \$146,000.
-3 In egregious cases, consider suspending the firm with respect to any or all activities or functions and/or suspending the responsible individual in any or all capacities for up to two years or expelling the firm and/or barring the responsible individual.
-Evidence of significant adverse impact on market-price discovery or transparency that occurred because the order was not displayed at all, was displayed only after long delay, or was displayed in a grossly incorrect manner.
-4. While respondents are responsible for the systems that they use and the third-party vendors that they employ, the appropriate level of sanctions will depend on whether the respondent diligently chose, installed and tested a system that nevertheless malfunctioned; the frequency and thoroughness with which the respondent ensured that the system was operating in compliance with applicable rules; and the care that the respondent exercised in undertaking all necessary steps to correct systems-related malfunctions.
+- 1. Whether the priced order was a customer order, rather than an order entered for the account of the market maker. - 2.
+Whether the priced customer order was executed during the period of non-compliance, while other transactions were executed in the marketplace at prices equal to or better than that priced order. - 3.
+Evidence of significant adverse impact on market-price discovery or transparency that occurred because the order was not displayed at all, was displayed only after long delay, or was displayed in a grossly incorrect manner. - 4.
+While respondents are responsible for the systems that they use and the third-party vendors that they employ, the appropriate level of sanctions will depend on whether the respondent diligently chose, installed and tested a system that nevertheless malfunctioned; the frequency and thoroughness with which the respondent ensured that the system was operating in compliance with applicable rules; and the care that the respondent exercised in undertaking all necessary steps to correct systems-related malfunctions.
 The same considerations apply to a respondent that has relied on a third-party vendor's products or services.